yunpengn/CS2103T/software_engineering_complete.md

 - Feature list: a list of features of a product grouped according to some criteria such as aspect, priority;
 - User story: a short, simple description of a feature (_both functional and NFRs_) told from the user's perspective, in the format of `As a {user type/role} I can {function} so that {benefit}`, where high-level user stories are called **epics**;
 - Use case: to describe an interaction between the user (called "_actor_") and the system for a specific functionality of the system, which consists of a sequence of actions.
-	- A use case describes only the externally visible behavior, not internal details, of a system;
+	- A use case describes only the externally visible behaviour, not internal details, of a system;
 	- A use case can have main success scenario (MSS) and extensions;
 	- A use case can include another use case or use another use case as extension.